aws-samples/amazon-bedrock-claude-2-and-3-with-langchain-popular-use-cases/README.md

 `investmate-ai` is a simple demo that allow user to upload a PDF (e.g. public financial statement of any company) and ask question about the content.

-`personal-writer` is a simple demo that allow user to create multimodal content e.g. blog post with text & images

 ### Getting started
 Set up environment variables by run the below in your terminal, using value from your own AWS account that has BedRock access